-4 EXPERIMENTAL RESULTS
+5. EXPERIMENTAL RESULTS

-4.1 Experimental Setup
+5.1 Experimental Setup

-We conducted experiments on single nodes with four NVIDIA GPU models: Geforce GTX 280, Tesla C1060, Tesla C2050 and Geforce GTX 480, spanning two generations of NVIDIA GPUs ranging from consumer-end graphics card to high-performance computing GPUs.
-Their main specifications are depicted in Table 1.
-All kernels are compiled under CUDA 4.1 with O3 optimizations.
-Experiments with Tesla C2050s are conducted with ECC turned off.
-For Fermi GPUs (Tesla C2050 and GTX 480), we prefer shared memory over L1 cache since the shared memory size is 48 KB (vs. 16 KB in earlier GPUs).
+We conducted experiments on single nodes with four NVIDIA GPU models: Geforce GTX 280, Tesla C1060, Tesla C2050 and Geforce GTX 480, spanning two generations of NVIDIA GPUs ranging from consumer-end graphics card to high performance computing GPUs.
+Their major specifications are listed in Table 2.
+All kernels are compiled under CUDA 3.2 at O3 optimization level.
+Experiments with Tesla C2050 are conducted with ECC turned off.
+For Fermi GPUs (Tesla C2050 and GTX 480), we prefer shared memory over L1 cache since the shared memory size is 48 KB (in contrast to 16 KB in earlier GPUs).